SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 This option will copy the application.
 Cloning a subscribed application creates a copy of the application as own application, with a link to the original application.

-> Note that ZIP file based applications cannot be copied

 In order to clone an application:

 - Click on "Add application"
 - Click on "Clone existing application"
-- Select the desired application that you wish to clone
+- Select the desired application that you wish to clone.
+Note that also subscribed applications are shown.
 - Enter the name of the application.
 The name will be shown as title on the top left of the application.
 It will also be shown in the application switcher.
 - Enter an application key.
 The application key is used to identify requests from this application and to make it available for subscription, see the [Concepts guide](/guides/concepts/applications).
 - Enter the application path.
 This path will be part of the URL to invoke the application.
 For example, if you use "hello" as application path, the URL of the application will be "/apps/hello".
 - Click on the "Clone" button.

 ### <a name="creating-smartapp"></a>Adding a smartapp

+> Note that this functionality is depreciated and will be removed in future versions of the product.

 To add a smartapp: